Dariasels/enCoreWeb/README.md

-# My website project: technical and personal challange
+# My website project: technical and personal challenge

 GOAL:
 The core idea is to run half marathons around the world with friends, and people I meet on my trips.
 Working towards the same goals and seeing eachother with a common purpose stregnthens relationships.
 This idea quickly expanded to hiking, backpacking trips, as well as diving and skiing trips.
 This website is a place for everyone to share trips ideas, tips, and stay updated.